LaBiche FSC-1

 The LaBiche Aerospace FSC-1, a.k.a.
-LaBiche 460sc, is a prototype roadable aircraft and is an example of a practical flying car capable of utilizing today's automotive and aviation infrastructure to provide true "door-to-door" travel.
+LaBiche 460sc, is a prototype roadable aircraft.

 Design and development

-The FSC-1 can be parked in any garage or parking space available for cars and is the first known vehicle capable of automatic conversion from aircraft to car at the touch of a button.
-LaBiche has flown a 1/10 scale model, tested a 1/4 scale model and is now testing the FSC-1 prototype #1 (as of Oct 2007).
-Currently, the FSC-1 requires a pilot and driver's license to operate.
+The FSC-1 is claimed to be the first known vehicle capable of automatic conversion from aircraft to car at the touch of a button.
+LaBiche is currently testing the FSC-1 prototype #1 (as of Oct 2007).
+The FSC-1 requires a pilot and driver's license to operate.
 However, upon approval from the FAA, development is underway for utilizing a new satellite navigation "hands free" flight system to travel from airport to airport that will eliminate the need for a pilot's license.
 Numerous safety systems and fail safes are also employed on the FSC-1, such as a recovery parachute.

 The "Flying Sports Car-1" FSC-1, developed and marketed by LaBiche Aerospace under the name FSC-1, is a 5-seat, single engine, integrated style flying car.
 The LaBiche FSC-1 was introduced as a roadable aircraft (flying car) to fulfill the needs of a personal vehicle that is capable of "true" high-speed, "door-to-door" travel, utilizing current automotive and aviation infrastructure.